“May the Fourth PlaySlam Be With You!”

 - The only submissions which will be accepted are those for which the playwrights follow the rules and meet the criteria.
 SO PLEASE READ THEM and follow them!

-- Playwrights MUST be present at The Cary Theatre on the day of show, to direct rehearsals of their plays between 4:00PM and 6:00PM, and be present for the show that evening.
-Each playwright will be assigned two 15-minute rehearsal slots; attempts will be made to honor requests for time of their rehearsal schedule, but no guarantees.
+- Playwrights MUST be present at The Cary Theater on the day of show, to direct rehearsals of their plays between 4:00PM and 6:00PM, and be present for the show that evening.
+Each playwright will be assigned two 15-minute rehearsal slots.

-- Shortly after Mar 5 the producers will inform all playwrights whether their scripts were chosen or not.
-You will get the opportunity to receive written feedback from the evaluators if you’d like.
+- Shortly after Mar 31 the producers will inform all playwrights whether their scripts were chosen or not.
+All writers will be offered the chance to receive a summary of the reviewer feedback, if desired (optional!).

 How PlaySlam Works: